gtiosclub/rails-site/app/assets/tutorials/home.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 # [CLICK HERE FOR FACEBOOK GROUP PAGE](https://www.facebook.com/groups/iosgatech)
 ## Announcements
-Hey everyone, welcome back to another year of iOS Club!
+Hey everyone, thanks for coming out to the first meeting on 8/30!
+We had a great turnout and we're excited for another great year.

 If you haven't join the [iOS Club Facebook page](https://www.facebook.com/groups/iosgatech).
 Most of the information and annoucements will be on there!

 [https://www.facebook.com/groups/iosgatech](https://www.facebook.com/groups/iosgatech)

-Our first meeting is 8/30 6PM @ Howey L3.
-After that, every single meeting will be at 6PM Tuesdays @ Klaus 1443.

-If possible, please come prepared with a macOS computer and XCode 7 Installed.
-We will be using Swift 2 until Swift 3 comes out.
+Next week we'll be building your first iOS Application, we moved it up the list because we felt it was important to give you guys exposure, so we're gonna build a very basic number guessing application.
+The tutorial should be up on the website soon, but if not I'm going to try to see if we can livestream the meeting.

+Remember, next week's meeting will be in Klaus 1443, not Howey L3.

 Cyall there!
+6PM Tuesday @ Klaus 1443

 ## Schedule
 Date   | Stuff
 -------| -------------
-8/30   |
+8/30   | Introduction
-9/6    |
+9/6    | Guessing App
-9/13   |
-9/20   |
+9/13   | AirWatch Presentation + Swift Sprint (let, var, control, optionals) 9/20   | TBD
-9/27   |
+9/27   | TBD
-10/4   |
+10/4   | TBD
 10/11  | **STUDENT RECESS**
-10/18  |
+10/18  | TBD
-10/25  |
+10/25  | TBD
-11/1   |
+11/1   | TBD
-11/8   |
+11/8   | TBD
-11/15  |
+11/15  | TBD
 11/22  | **THANKSGIVING BREAK**
-11/29  |
+11/29  | TBD
 12/6   | **DEADWEEK**
 12/13  | **FINALS**
 12/20  | **WINTER BREAK**